QtCurve/qtcurve/Bugs.md

     *KParsPlugin messes arround with some widget properties and flags* *Also, different browsers seem to create plugin windows with* *different depth.*
+14. QMdiSubWindow is filled with solid color when the background is not set to flat. *May related to the previous problem (Event Filter?)*